miner2046/Bonkcoin-core/doc/FAQ.md

 ### Mining information ⛏

-Bonkcoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
+Friccoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 100,000 blocks.
-Starting with the 600,000th block, a permanent reward of 10,000 Bonkcoin per block will be issued.
+Starting with the 600,000th block, a permanent reward of 10,000 Friccoin per block will be issued.

 Reasoning from Dogecoin: